 What the hadith says

-Muhammad claimed his heart never slept even when his body did — used to exempt him from standard rules about ritual purity after sleep.
+Muhammad claimed his heart remained awake and aware even when his body was asleep — a physiological uniqueness used to exempt him from standard ritual purity requirements that apply after sleep.

 Why this is a problem